How long did you wait for your very own “Save the Date” moment?

 Only this time, we’re adding flowers to the celebration!

-These lovely flowers are Sharon’s signature design.
+The lovely flowers at the edges is Sharon’s signature design.

 “Wait, who’s Sharon?”